tkukis/link-sync/README.md

 ## Comandline params

-`-w --watch` : when provided link-sync works in watch mode

 `-p --path` : package path relative to the parent directory

+`-w --watch` : watch mode

 `-v, --version` : link-sync version

 ## link-sync vs npm link

 Testing npm packages before publishing to npm using npm link node_modules directory must be deleted in your test package to avoid dependencies conflicts.
 Also it creates  symlinks, and it can mess your time with npm unlink.
-You can do it all manualy, or use this util,
+You can do it all manualy, or use this util.